datalab-to/datalab-on-prem/README.md

 - `./run-datalab-inference-container.sh --stop` - Stop the container
 - `docker ps` - See all running containers (look for `datalab-inference`)

-The daemon mode automatically restarts the container if it crashes.
+Running in daemon mode automatically restarts the container if it crashes.

 ## Health Check